- Food and Cooking»

 The name she gave it, "Rumboggery," comes from the combination of rum and cranberries--acknowledging that cranberries are grown in bogs.

-This great-aunt was a favorite of mine.
+This grand-aunt was a favorite of mine.
 Sadly, she lived 3,000 miles away in Massachusetts, so I only got to visit with her about 9 times during my growing up years, and once when my mother and I took my kids back east to meet that side of the family.

 Their "Eight-Course Dinner" menu was as follows: